SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 When we try to use the `reporter`, created using the `Injector`, it is not fully instantiated and we receive a `NullPointerException` when we call `reportThisMany`.

-We may well have missed that in our code review, or we didn't have unit tests which triggered the dependency injection, and it slipped out into production
+We may well have missed that in our code review, or we didn't have unit tests which triggered the dependency injection, and it slipped out into our build.

 ## Warning Signs